Danielxburns/mobile-yahtzee/README.md

  -->

 ## Heading ##
-Yahtzee
+Yahtzee!
 ## Sub-Heading ##
-Classic dice rolling game for fun and relaxation for people of all ages
+Classic dice rolling game of fun and relaxation for people of all ages

 ## Summary ##
 Play Yahtzee online for free!